Were you looking for our FAQ for TimberTop Adventures at Dominion Park?

 What are the age and weight requirements?

-To participate at TimberTop Zip Tours, guests must be 8 years of age or older and weigh less than 270 pounds (123 kg) dressed in winter clothes and boots.
+To participate at TimberTop Zip Tours, guests must be 8 years of age or older and weigh less than 270 pounds (123 kg) dressed in outdoor clothes and boots.
 Please note, that there must be a minimum of one adult participant (19 or older) if your group has participants under 16 years of age.

 How do I book my TimberTop Zip Tour experience?